serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 }
 ```

 **Every serverless plugin is a class.** This class gets instantiated with a `serverless` object and a bunch of `options`.
-We'll get to them in more detail in a little while but for now it's enough to say that these will help you _do_ things in your plugin.
+We'll get to them in more detail in a little while, but for now it's enough to say that these will help you _do_ things in your plugin.

 ### Define Your Commands